Pharms’ Historic Performance earns him KCAC Defensive Player of the Week Nod

 WICHITA, Kan.
-(Friends Athletics) – Friends University senior defensive lineman Jeremiah Pharms put together a defensive masterpiece for the record books Saturday night (Sept.
+(KSNW) – Friends University senior defensive lineman Jeremiah Pharms put together a defensive masterpiece for the record books Saturday night (Sept.
 21) vs. Tabor College and has been named the KCAC Defensive Player of the Week, the league announced today (Sept.
 23).

 Pharms was disruptive all night in keeping the Falcons close in a 14-7 setback to Tabor.
 He produced career-best marks of five sacks and five tackles for loss while making seven stops overall.